brown-ccv/ccv-website-hugo/content/english/services/infrastructure/brown-box.md

 ---
-title: "BrownBox"
+title: BrownBox
-date: 2019-01-22T13:29:17-05:00
+date: 2019-01-22 18:29:17 +0000
-draft: false
-category: "File Storage and Transfer"
+category: File Storage and Transfer
-icon: "database"
+icon: database
-lead: "Share files that are too large to send by e-mail."
+lead: Share files that are too large to send by e-mail
 weight: 0

 ---
 # BrownBox

 Available to all Brown faculty, staff, and their colleagues, CCV's BrownBox service lets you share files that are up to 2GB in size.